sjcx/young-workers/README.md

 About
 -----

 Young & Working is an oral history project that focuses on the stories of workers under 35 years old.
-Young-Workers is the platform--a basic CMS that CRUDS content and also lets us manage submissions.
+Young-Workers is the platform--a basic CMS built with Rails that CRUDS content and also lets us manage submissions.

 Other Stuff
 -----------